 - Has your cat’s temper or behaviour changed?

 - Does your cat ever urinate or defecate outside their litter box?

 - How is their breath, and do they appear to have trouble chewing?

 - Has their activity level changed?
 Jumping to furniture less than usual?

 - Are they more vocal than they used to be?

-By preparing for your veterinarian visit ahead of time, you can make the trip less stressful for everyone involved.
+By preparing for your veterinary visit ahead of time, you can make the trip less stressful for everyone involved.
 Plus, regular visits mean your cat might just get used to the routine as well.
 Preventative care also means your veterinarian can catch issues before they get out of hand, reducing stress for you and improving your cat’s quality of life.